 If you have the time, marinate them at least 1 day before you plan to cook them.
 Then after work, light the grill (or broiler) and throw them on the grill.
 Once cooked, brush them with this glaze – you won’t miss the skin!
 Adjust the heat to suit your family’s taste.
 I leave the glaze off my toddler’s because she’s not a fan of sauces or spice, and she loves it.

 I am trying to get some practice doing more videos and I thought why not share this really great tip on how to skin a drumstick.
 The video is nothing fancy, no editing or music, I just filmed it with my phone.
-Some of you may already know this great tip, but for those of you who don’t, I think you’ll find this super helpful!
+Some of you may already know this great tip, but for those who don’t, you’ll find this super helpful!

 How To Remove The Skin From Chicken Drumsticks